-Many feature layers in the ArcGIS Living Atlas contain features for a larger region than many analysts need.
-A growing number of content items are added to the Living Atlas every day that have data for all tracts, counties, schools, hospitals, or parks in the whole United States.
+Many feature layers in ArcGIS Living Atlas contain features for a larger region than many analysts need.
+A growing number of content items are added to Living Atlas every day that have data for all tracts, counties, schools, hospitals, or parks in the whole United States.
 Most GIS analysts only need to work with features for their own immediate area.
 By applying filters to these national layers, you can subset only the features that you need.

 For example, this feature layer of all 4,798 Medicare-certified hospitals covers the entire United States.
 A typical GIS analyst examining healthcare access for Medicare beneficiaries in their own state, say North Carolina, will only be interested in the hospitals in one state.

 According to this layer’s Item Details Page, there is a filter applied such that only hospitals with a valid quality rating (1 through 5 stars) actually display: Hospital overall rating is not ‘Not Available.’
 That works for now, but I need to add a second filter to work with only North Carolina hospitals: State is ‘NC.’
 I’ll do that by opening the filter and clicking “Add Another Expression.”

 Then make sure the top dropdown menu says, “Display features in the layer that match all of the following expressions,” rather than “any of the following expressions.”

 Apply the filter, and you will see that only the hospitals within North Carolina with a valid quality ranking are the ones that appear on the map and in the attribute table.
 Because I selected “…all of the following expressions” I see features that satisfy both criteria.

 Change and Add to Existing Filters for Your Purposes